K8MacEl/SEI-Game-Project/README.md

 Once the user had macthed all the cards a yellow box will appear congratulating the user on matching all the jeepneys.
 The user can either select the X or click anywhere on the window to close out of the yellow window.

-This history of the Jeepney....
+This history of the Jeepney:

+Jeepneys came to the Phillippines during WW2 and once the country was no longer